Italian Classic Almond Biscotti recipe (Cantucci)

 – In this recipe I made one log only, if instead you want to make a bigger batch double the qty and make 2 logs.

-– If you want to make smaller cookies, divide it into 2 logs.
+– If you want to make smaller cookies, divide the log it into 2 logs.
+Smaller cookies in Italy are called biscottini or in this case, cantuccini.

 -Butter or no butter?
 Butter will make your cookie more fragrant and soft.
 Avoiding butter will give you drier, crispier and crunchier cookie.
 If you really want to add butter, use just one ounce.
 Trust me, crispy biscotti is the way to go!